Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Data}

 Open access research articles are a valuable data source for text-based content generation.
 These include scientific publisher repositories offering at least some open access content (e.g., \href{https://www.nature.com/nature-portfolio/for-authors/nature-research-journals}{Nature portfolio}, \href{https://www.tandfonline.com/}{Taylor \& Francis}) as well as preprint repositories (e.g., \href{https://arxiv.org/}{arXiv}, \href{https://www.biorxiv.org/}{bioRxiv}).
-These open access repositories can be leveraged to develop datasets with pairs of titles and abstracts or abstract and conclusion/future work pairs. \citet{wang-etal-2019-paperrobot} for example extract (i) title to abstract pairs, (ii) abstract to conclusion and future work pairs, and (iii) conclusion and future work to title pairs from PubMed.
-Annotated, task-specific datasets for scientific text generation \se{are presented in} Table \ref{tab:data_text_generation}.
+These repositories can be leveraged to develop datasets with pairs of titles and abstracts or abstract and conclusion/future work pairs. \citet{wang-etal-2019-paperrobot}, for example, extract from PumMed title to abstract pairs, abstract to conclusion and future work pairs, and conclusion and future work to title pairs.
+Annotated, task-specific datasets for scientific text generation are presented in Table~\ref{tab:data_text_generation}.